lyssieth/devenv/README.md

 The purpose of this project is to help with the initial setup of a new project.
 Like creating templated CI/CD pipelines for testing/linting/whatever, base `Dockerfile`s, `Justfile`s or `Makefile`s, etc.

+## Installation

+`cargo install devenv`

+Or, if you wish to use the latest build, `cargo install --git https://github.com/lyssieth/devenv.git`

 ## Usage

 The root of all commands is